On this page:

 How to Submit an MRTP Application

-- Request, in writing, an Industry Account Manager (IAM) account to establish a CTP Portal account, if your company does not already have an IAM.
+- Request an Industry Account Manager (IAM) account to establish a CTP Portal account, if your company does not already have an IAM.

 - Prepare your submission electronically using FDA's eSubmitter software and the eSubmitter template “CTP Transmittal Form.”